hentai-lab/Sprakskola/README.md

 ### keys.json

-The **keys.json** file has already included all the necessary keys, but I changed it in IBM Cloud and therefore will not work.
-Unless you change the file keys with your own keys!
+The **keys.json** file is responsible for storing and passing the keys needed to execute the code, since it uses IBM Cloud services.
+For the code to work, you must enter your credentials (keys) in this file.

 ### sprakskola-skill.json